-A parole officer can also arrest a parolee based on reasonable belief that the arrest is necessary to:
+A parole officer can also arrest a parolee based on a reasonable belief that the arrest is necessary to:

 Whenever a parole officer has reasonable grounds to believe that a parolee has violated a condition of parole, instead of arresting the parolee, the parole officer may issue a summons requiring the parolee to appear before the board.13 But if a parolee is arrested, the parole officer has 10 days in which to: